MTN-Group/MoMoAPIs_Php_sdk/docs/Collection/ValidateAccountHolder.readme.md

 # Validate the account holder status in the sandbox environment

-1. `validateAccountHolderStatus($accountHolderId, $accountHolderIdType) create a GET request to end point /v1_0/accountholder/{accountHolderIdType}/{accountHolderId}/active and get statsus of the account holder in the sandbox environment.`
+1. `validateAccountHolderStatus($accountHolderId, $accountHolderIdType, $sCollectionSubKey, $targetEnvironment) create a GET request to end point /v1_0/accountholder/{accountHolderIdType}/{accountHolderId}/active and get statsus of the account holder in the sandbox environment.`

 > `End user will get result as 200 OK True if account holder is registered and active, false if the account holder is not active or not found.`